 EPA members are not public servants.
 The Authority's operations are governed by the Environmental Protection Act 1986 which stipulates that the objective of the EPA is to: 'use its best endeavours – a) to protect the environment; and b) to prevent, control and abate pollution and environmental harm.'
 The Act defines the environment as 'living things, their physical, biological and social surroundings, and interactions between all of these'.

-The Office of the Environmental Protection Authority was established on 27 November 2009 to support the EPA in conducting environmental impact assessments and developing policies to protect the environment.
-The OEPA also monitors compliance with the conditions of Ministerial Statements.
+From 1 July 2017, the new Department of Water and Environmental Regulation (DWER) will support the EPA in conducting environmental impact assessments and developing policies to protect the environment.
+The DWER also monitors compliance with the conditions of Ministerial Statements.

 Functions of the EPA